liutianming123/NLP_Group_Project/README.md

-### Terminal 1: Start the Cognio Memory Server
+### Terminal 1: Start the Memory Server

-In your first terminal, navigate to the project's root directory and start the Cognio server using `uvicorn`.
+In your first terminal, navigate to the project's root directory and start the Memory server using `uvicorn`.
 This application listens for requests to save or retrieve memories.

 (Note: This command assumes you have renamed `src/main.py` to `src/server.py`).